juga0/dhcpcanon/README.rst

 -------

 ``dhcpcanon`` is copyright 2016-2018 by juga ( juga at riseup dot net) and is licensed by the terms of the MIT license.
+The documentation is under CC-BY-SA-4.0.

 Acknowledgments
 ---------------